Welcome to EconDad!

 Succeeding with kids in a dual-career household takes serious effort.
 It requires determination, planning, attention, money, and more patience than I’ll ever have.
 Ultimately, though, being a Dad is one of the greatest joys of my life.

 Personally, I try to be a good person, to contribute to the world, to seek beauty and creativity.
-I admire skill and achievement in others.
+I admire ability and achievement in others.
 I value human goodness and promote it as best I can.
 I seek balance, truth, and thriving in my own life and in the lives of others.
-Following the words of Adam Smith: Man strives to be loved and to be lovely.
+In the words of Adam Smith: Man strives to be loved and to be lovely.